python-can-define-radio/sdr-course/resources/Definitions.md

 These are terms that relate to GNU Radio and/or to SDRs in general.

 **Decimate, Decimation**: Reduce the sample rate of a signal.
+ℹ️ This definition coincides with material from SDR slideshow A (slides 22, 25, 28-32, 40-42).
 Decimation is a mathematical operation that reduces the original sample rate of a sequence to a lower rate.
 It is the opposite of interpolation.
 In mathematics, decimation refers to the creation of a new sequence comprising only every n-th element of a source sequence.1.

 Common reasons to do this include...